Kinetic energy penetrator: Design

 The penetrator length plays a large role in determining the ultimate depth of penetration.
 Generally, a penetrator is incapable of penetrating deeper than its own length, as the sheer stress of impact and perforation ablates it.
 This has led to the current designs which resemble a long metal arrow.

 For monobloc penetrators made of a single material, a perforation formula devised by Wili Odermatt and W. Lanz can calculate the penetration depth of an APFSDS round.

 In 1982, an analytical investigation drawing from concepts of gas dynamics and experiments on target penetration led to the conclusion on the efficiency of impactors that penetration is deeper using unconventional three-dimensional shapes.

-The opposite method of KE-penetrators uses chemical energy penetrators.
-Two types of such shells are in use: high-explosive anti-tank (HEAT) and high-explosive squash head (HESH).
-They have been widely used against armour in the past and still have a role but are less effective against modern composite armour, such as Chobham as used on main battle tanks today.
-Main battle tanks usually use KE-penetrators, while HEAT is mainly found in missile systems that are shoulder-launched or vehicle-mounted, and HESH is usually favored for fortification demolition.